Dual-Mode Wireless Devices for Adaptive Pull and Push-Based Communication: Numerical Results

-As mentioned above, the MR approach can serve more queries per frame due to the higher value of $Q'$ achievable.
-To perform a fair comparison of energy expenditure between the two approaches, we calculate the average energy spent by the system to successfully transmit a packet.
+To perform a fair comparison of energy expenditure, we calculate the average energy spent by the system to successfully serve either a query or an alarm, i.e., the average \emph{energy efficiency}.
 To do so, we denote as $\bar{S}$ the average number of packets successfully transmitted within a frame.
-This is
+In particular, $\bar{S} = \mu_q \bar{p}_q + \bar{\mu}_a \bar{p}_a$ is a function of the average number of queries per frame $\mu_q$, and the average number of alarm packets in a frame, $\bar{\mu}_a = \frac{1}{T_O} \sum_{t=0}^{T_O-1} \E{n_a(t)}$, computed using~\eqref{eq:na(t+1)}.